andi1984/dev/md/posts/flexbox/automatic-min-size/index.md

 }
 ```

 What do you think?
-How much will the height be of the `div` flex child?
-It will be the minimum size the content will need to be rendered.
+How much will the height be of the `div` flex child? **It will be the minimum size the content will need to be rendered.**

-## Example + Overflow container
+## Example (Overflow container)

 Let's adjust the example by making the flex-child element a scroll container: